-value-path value-name module-path . value-name constr constr-name module-path . constr-name type constr typeconstr-name extended-module-path . typeconstr-name field field-name module-path . field-name module-path module-name module-path . module-name extended-module-path module-name extended-module-path . module-name extended-module-path (extended-module-path) modtype-path modtype-name extended-module-path . modtype-name class-path class-name module-path . class-name
+value-path ::= value-name module-path value-name constr ::= constr-name module-path constr-name typeconstr ::= typeconstr-name extended-module-path . typeconstr-name field ::= field-namemodule-path . field-name module-path ::= module-name module-path . module-name extended-module-path ::= module-name extended-module-path . module-name extended-module-path (extended-module-path) modtype-path ::= modtype-nameextended-module-path . modtype-name class-path ::= class-name| module-path . class-name

 A named object can be referred to either by its name (following the usual static scoping rules for names) or by an access path prefix. name, where prefix designates a module and name is the name of an object defined in that module.
-The first component of the path, prefix, is either a simple module name or an access path $name_1 \cdot name_2 \dots$, in case the defining module is itself nested inside other modules.
+The first component of the path, prefix, is either a simple module name or an access path $name_1$. $name_2$..., in case the defining module is itself nested inside other modules.
 For referring to type constructors or module types, the prefix can also contain simple functor applications (as in the syntactic class extended-module-path above), in case the defining module is the result of a functor application.